-If you are traveling to Hanoi, Vietnam, and love to see some fantastic architecture, you should not miss the Phat Diem Cathedral, located about two hours outside Hanoi, Vietnam.
-This Cathedral is also featured in Graham Green’s book, The Quiet American.
+If you’re traveling to Hanoi, Vietnam, and have a passion for stunning architecture, be sure to visit the Phat Diem Cathedral, located about two hours from the city.
+This remarkable cathedral is also famously featured in Graham Greene’s novel The Quiet American.

 Table of Contents